PEM--/devops-tuts/README.md

 ```

 In our Docker Container, we have already imported the static part of our Meteor
-app.
-Our NGinx server will also act as a static file server in HTTP and in HTTPS.
+app that will be exposed through HTTPS.
+Our NGinx server will also act as a
+static file server in HTTP.Simply put your static assets in the `docker/nginx/raw`
+folder for that.

-While serving HTTP file for our Meteor application has no interest, it could be
+> While serving HTTP file for our Meteor application has no interest, it could be
   usefull to expose some static assets without protection (this is sometime required
   by SSL certificate provider).
-Simply put your static assets in the `docker/nginx/raw`
-folder for that.

 Depending on which host NGinx is launched, we need a method to set a proper
 sever name.
 For this, we create 3 files: